imicer/luban/cpdauto/README.md

 * Improve the deployment experience

 # Scenarios
-* Scenarios supported
+* Scenarios supported </br>
-Install CPD 3.5 with the Portworx or NFS.
+Install CPD 3.5 with the Portworx, OCS or NFS.
-**Note**
-* Scenarios to be supported
-Install CPD 3.5 with the OCS.
 # Prequisites
 The following prequisites have been met.
 * OpenShift 4.5 cluster with a cluster admin user is available
-* The Portworx or NFS storage class is ready
+* The Portworx, OCS or NFS storage class is ready
 * CPD installer and installation files downloaded https://www.ibm.com/docs/en/cloud-paks/cp-data/3.5.0?topic=tasks-obtaining-installation-files
 * Precheck has been done and passed successfully